 If you have suffered an injury that wasn't your fault, the compensation process may seem very confusing.
 You may also be unsure if you have a viable claim.
 We can provide answers to any questions you may have.
 From minor injuries to those which are life-changing, we are on hand to assess your individual circumstances and guide you through the whole process every step of the way.
 Be assured that we are dedicated to achieving the best possible outcome.
 We have a proven track record in Teesside, the North East and across the UK for achieving the highest possible personal injury compensation pay-outs for our clients.

 At Tilly Bailey & Irvine, our personal injury solicitors are part of a full-service, award-winning law firm.
-Led by John Hall, who is also our Managing Partner, the team has a national reputation for providing exceptional legal advice and utilising the latest technology and research to get the best results for clients.
+Led by John Hall.
+The team has a national reputation for providing exceptional legal advice and utilising the latest technology and research to get the best results for clients.

 As well as having years of experience running road traffic accident claims cases, John is a panel member of Action Against Medical Accidents (AvMA) and a Senior Litigator with the Association of Personal Injury Lawyers.